About Garry Campion

 During this 75th anniversary year of the Battle of Britain, Garry gave the afternoon keynote presentation at the RAF Museum’s ‘A Necessary Victory?’ conference in September 2015.
 An excellent range of papers confirmed a continuing fascination with the Battle, the programme can be found here.

 Dr Garry Campion studied at Nottingham and Leicester Universities, was a university lecturer for almost nineteen years, including course leadership, and is a Senior Fellow of the Higher Education Academy (SFHEA).
 Garry is also a Fellow of the Royal Historical Society (FRHistS).
-He is now a Historic Buildings Consultant with Cotswold Archaeology.
+His professional background is in architectural history and conservation, and from December 2017 he works as a Senior Conservation Officer for South Northamptonshire and Cherwell District Councils.